tarasbogach/mysql_roaring/README.md

+# Roaring bitmaps as MySQL/MariaDB User Defined Functions

+*Thes is work in progress!*

+## Prefixes and suffixes:

-* 32 - for INT
+* roaring32 - for INT
-* 64 - for BIGINT
+* roaring64 - for BIGINT
-* nullsafe - if result is NULL, then return an empty map BLOB
+* nullsafe_ - return an empty bitmap BLOB or 0 or "[]" insted of NULL
-* count - return number of elements in bitmap result, not a bitmap itself
+* _count    - return number of elements in bitmap result, not a bitmap itself

+## Checklist:

 * [ ]  4 roaring[32|64]_[nullsafe_?]create ([value0 INT[,value1 INT[, ...]]]) -> BLOB
 * [ ]  4 roaring[32|64]_[nullsafe_?]insert (map BLOB[, value0 INT[,value1 INT[, ...]]]) -> BLOB